 December 31,

-(Dollars in millions) 2 2018 2017
+(Dollars in millions) 2019 2018

 Deferred tax assets:

-Loan reserves \$ 292 \$ 317
+Loan reserves \$ 257 \$ 292

-Education loan premiums and discounts, net 48 52
+Education loan premiums and discounts, net 44 48

+Accrued expenses not currently deductible 16 14

-Operating loss and credit carryovers 18 22
+Operating loss and credit carryovers 17 18

-Stock-based compensation plans 16 18
+Stock-based compensation plans 10 16

-Accrued expenses not currently deductible 14 24

-Other 18 14
+Other 21 18

-Total deferred tax assets 406 447
+Total deferred tax assets 365 406

 Deferred tax liabilities:

 Market value adjustments on education

-loans, investments and derivatives 46 14
+loans, investments and derivatives 13 46

-Acquired intangible assets 12 3
+Acquired intangible assets 17 12

-Original issue discount on borrowings 7 11
+Original issue discount on borrowings 10 7

-Debt repurchases 6 8

-Other 13 19
+Other 18 19

-Total deferred tax liabilities 84 55
+Total deferred tax liabilities 58 84

-Net deferred tax assets \$ 322 \$ 392
+Net deferred tax assets \$ 307 \$ 322

-Included in operating loss and credit carryovers is a valuation allowance of \$43 million and \$42 million as of December 31, 2018 and 2017, respectively, against a portion of the Company's federal and state deferred tax assets.
-The valuation allowance is primarily attributable to deferred tax assets for federal and state net operating loss carryforwards that management believes it is more likely than not will expire prior to being realized.
+Included in operating loss and credit carryovers is a valuation allowance of \$60 million and \$43 million as of December 31, 2019 and 2018, respectively, against a portion of the Company's federal and state deferred tax assets.
+The valuation allowance is primarily attributable to deferred tax assets for federal and state net operating loss carryforwards and state IRC § 163(j) disallowed interest expense carryforwards that management believes it is more likely than not will expire prior to being realized.
 The ultimate realization of the deferred tax assets is dependent upon the generation of future taxable income of the appropriate character (i.e. capital or ordinary) during the period in which the temporary differences become deductible.
 Factors generally considered by management include (but are not limited to): any changes in economic conditions, the scheduled reversals of deferred tax liabilities, and the history of positive taxable income available for net operating loss carrybacks in evaluating the realizability of the deferred tax assets.

-As of December 31, 2018, we have gross federal net operating loss ("NOL") carryforwards of \$78 million (which begin to expire in 2031) and gross state NOL carryforwards of \$640 million (which begin to expire in 2021).
-Tax-effected NOL amounts of \$16 million (federal) and \$42 million (state) have corresponding valuation allowances of \$0 million (federal) and \$40 million (state).
+As of December 31, 2019, we have gross federal net operating loss ("NOL") carryforwards of \$66 million (which begin to expire in 2031) and gross state NOL carryforwards of \$556 million (which begin to expire in 2021).
+Tax-effected NOL amounts of \$14 million (federal) and \$39 million (state) have corresponding valuation allowances of \$0 (federal) and \$36 million (state).